 Meticulously brewed and beautifully packaged, Pueblo Vida offers up thirst-quenching refreshment for outdoor adventurers

-Given this exploratory bent and desert location, testing out IH033—the code for Lórien when it was still an experimental lager hop—was the perfect fit for Landon Swanson, Head Brewer at Pueblo Vida Brewing Company.
+Given this exploratory bent and desert location, testing out IH033—the code for Lórien when it was still an experimental hop—was the perfect fit for Landon Swanson, Head Brewer at Pueblo Vida Brewing Company.